nairaxo/shialifube/README.md

 pip install git+https://github.com/nairaxo/shialifube.git
 ```

+# Contributions Welcome
+Given the limited availability of documents on the Kamar-Eddine system, we invite the community to share any information, resources, or insights that could contribute to improving the ShiAlifube library.
+Your contributions are valuable in enhancing the accuracy and functionality of this tool, and we greatly appreciate any support in this endeavor.

 # Citation
 If you use **ShiAlifube** in your work, please cite the library using the following format: